 The part of the sentence that is not the subject.
 This can include the verb or verb phrase and its objects.

 Example: I gave Lindsay the book.
 Giving is the action, so it is the verb in the predicate, while the book is being given to Lindsay, meaning that they are objects of the sentence.
 Everything after I in this sentence is the predicate.
+Remember that there are eight different parts of speech in the English language.

 The receiver of the action of the verb, or who or what completes the description of the subject.
 There are several types of objects including direct and indirect objects.
+If you don’t understand objects, you will always have syntax & grammar issues in your writing.

 - Types of Objects